UsaSai99charanteja/Data-Visualization-S3-QuickSight/README.md

 The process was streamlined, thanks to S3's scalable storage and QuickSight's user-friendly interface.
-This dynamic combination ensures that businesses can make informed decisions in real time.
+This dynamic combination ensures that businesses can make informed decisions in real-time.